 \section{Calculation of the accidental background}

 The ETCC trigger is formed by requiring a coincidence of the signals from the PSAs and TPC.
-A gate called a coincidence window is opened after the PSA trigger and should be adequately long to compensate for the maximum drift length.
-In SMILE-2+, we reserved the coincidence window of 9.5~$\mu$s considering the operated drift velocity of 3.9~cm/$\mu$s.
-Figure~\ref{fig:z_dist} shows the distribution of acquired events with respect to the maximum value of the hit timing in TPC.
-Peaks appeared at approximately 1~$\mu$s and 8~$\mu$s, corresponding to the minimum drift length of the TPC bottom and the maximum drift length of the TPC top, respectively.
-The random window was identified above 9.0~$\mu$s, and the accidental background could be calculated using the experimental data considering the events within this window.
+A gate called a coincidence window is opened after the PSA trigger, and this window should be sufficiently long to compensate for the maximum drift length.
+In SMILE-2+, we set a coincidence window of 9.5~$\mu$s considering the operated drift velocity of 3.9~cm/$\mu$s.
+Fig.~\ref{fig:z_dist} shows the distribution of the acquired events with respect to the maximum value of the hit timing in TPC. \ikeda{Peaks appeared at approximately 1~$\mu$s and 8~$\mu$s, corresponding to the minimum drift length at the bottom of the TPC and the maximum drift length at the top of the TPC, respectively.
+The hit timing corresponding to the minimum drift length is related to the trigger timing of the PSAs.
+Hence, actual Compton-scattering events occur in this time window.
+The accidental events also trigger the ETCC and are distributed within the coincidence window.
+The events of the hit timing above 9.0~$\mu$s are not physically correlated between the TPC and PSA.
+Thus, this window is defined as the random window in which only accidental events occur.
+The accidental background could be calculated using the experimental data subtracted from the random window.}

-The spectrum of the accidental background was calculated using the steady background data within the random window and shown in Fig.~\ref{fig:comp_spec} while being compared with the simulation results.
-The count rate above 400~keV was 322~$\pm$~23~counts/s, which was considerably different from the simulation value of 190~$\pm$~1~counts/s (only statistic error).
-The count rates of the experiment and the simulation below 400~keV were 167~$\pm$~17~counts/s and 111~$\pm$~1~counts/s, respectively.
+The spectrum of the accidental background was calculated using the steady background data within the random window and is shown in Fig.~\ref{fig:comp_spec}.
+The spectrum was then compared with the simulation results.
+The count rate above 400~keV was 322~$\pm$~23~counts/s, which was considerably different from the simulation value of 190~$\pm$~1~counts/s (only statistical error).
+The count rates in the experiment and simulation below 400~keV were 167~$\pm$~17~counts/s and 111~$\pm$~1~counts/s, respectively.

-The $\Delta\cos\alpha$ distribution above 400~keV of the accidental background is shown in Fig.~\ref{fig:comp_alpha} with the simulation.
-The simulation favored the positive part of the experimental data.
-By contrast, the negative part of the simulation is inefficient compared with the experiment.
-This finding implies the existence of unexpected events, which is unlikely to be relevant to Compton-like events.
+The $\Delta\cos\alpha$ distribution of the accidental background above 400~keV obtained in the simulation is shown in Fig.~\ref{fig:comp_alpha}.
+The simulation result is consistent with the experimental data for the positive values.
+In contrast, the negative part is inefficient compared with the experiment.
+This finding implies the existence of unexpected events, which are unlikely to be relevant to Compton-like events.